turingschool/curriculum/source/topics/decorators.markdown

 end
 ```

-The main downside to this approach is that every decorator in the system is going to have this method.
+The downside to this inheritance approach is that every decorator in the system is going to have this method.
 What if some decorators need a different style of delete icon?

 #### The Module Approach

-One of the limitations of helpers is that they all live in the same name space.
-You can't have two different implementations of a `delete_icon` helper.
+One of the limitations of normal custom helpers is that they all live in the same global name space.
+You can't have two different implementations of a `delete_icon` helper in `articles_helper` and `comments_helper`.
 But since decorators are objects, that's not an issue.
 We can use modules and mix them into the decorator classes.

 For instance, we can create `app/decorators/icon_link_decorations.rb` and define this module: